 18 out of 18 white spill sheet manufacturers in the USA know they are impotent for controlling outdoor oil leaks.
 But 17 out of 18 don’t admit it on their websites or sales materials.

 White oil spill sheets were developed in the early 1970s.
-Their main mission was to throw down on top of an oil spill.
+Their primary mission was to throw down on top of an oil spill.
 Sop up the oil.
 Then, pick up right away and toss them into the trash.
-In all candor, white spill sheets do okay in a throw-down and pick-up quickly mode.
+In all honesty, white spill sheets do okay in a throw-down and pick-up quickly mode.
 But through the years, manufacturers encouraged other uses for white sheets.
 They promoted the idea of laying the white sheets down under persistent outdoor oil leaks.
-However, by the early 1980s the industry knew that white sheets didn’t work well for outdoor oil leaks and drips.
+However, by the early 1980s, the industry knew that white sheets didn’t work well for outdoor oil leaks and drips.

 The question is, are you an innovator?
 Do you love to be ahead of the curve?
 If so, now is the perfect time to say, “I was one of the first group of professionals to see the value in the Husky Pan.”